 Now, some of you may be thinking how is this different from syndicating your listings to other agent's websites.
 There is a difference.
 When my website picks up a new listing, it does it from the MLS feed, not any other source.
 Therefore, the photographs and descriptions found on my website are the same exact photos and descriptions entered into the MLS by the listing agent.
 The Listing Broker's name is even displayed at the bottom of the listing page.

 What this agent has done is use the address of an active listing and then changed the photos and description of a home he hopes to build for a buyer.
 However, he doesn't own the land used or hold the listing he is advertising as his.
 He directs buyers from that listing to his website hoping to pick up business.
 He's using an active listing address to attract buyers to his site.
 It's basically a bait and switch scam.

 Since Zillow doen't appear to monitor the listings that are syndicated to their website from other sources, anyone could do this same thing.
 This is similar to the Craig's List rental scams we've seen.
 What's really shocking is this particular bait and switch was perpetrated by another agent, an agent who is with ReMax Elite.

 The MLS should be the only source of syndication or risk bait and switch scams.
 Just another reason why buyers should be leery of any listings found on Zillow's website or any other aggregate sites for that matter.
 It is best to work directly with a local real estate agent who can send you real listings as they come on the market.

 NOTE: In response to the complaint made, Zillow has removed the bogus listing.

 GET REAL.
 GET LOCAL.

-This posting with the content written here and photographs displayed are the intellectual property and opinions of Tammie White.
+This posting with the content written here and photographs displayed are the intellectual property and opinions of Tammie White of Franklin Homes Realty LLC.
 Any party who uses this material without the permission of Tammie White is subject to copyright infringement and possible lawsuit.